 Kea is one of the islands in the group called Cyclades in the Aegean Sea.
 It is uncontrived and intriguing with little pockets of luxury and natural beauty you need to discover driving on bumpy roads and to remote locations.
 A 30-minute taxi or rented-car drive from the Athens Airport to the south of Athens will get you to the port of Lavrio which is way smaller than that of Piraeus.
 If you haven’t booked in advance, you can buy tickets on-the-spot; just take a look at the schedule.
 A one-hour boat ride will get you to the port of Korissia (also known as Livadi) on the small island of Kea (also known as Tzia).
 Quite popular with Athenians due to its proximity to the capital’s coastline, this island has gradually become known to a wider audience from all over the world.
-Its uncontrived bohemian spirit and wild natural beauty are accented with little pockets of luxury you might discover along the way.
+Its bohemian spirit and wild natural beauty are accented with little pockets of luxury you might discover along the way.
 Fine dining and accommodation are redefined here, and some of the greatest opportunities to enjoy the island come from more exclusive sources such as agencies and leading luxury brokerage firms selling incredible villas.
 Repeat visitors from across the globe have bought amazing properties on the island and those who haven’t yet, are definitely tempted to do so.
-After a COVID19-related delay and a great deal of speculation the ultra-luxe One&Only Kea Island Resort is expected to open in 2022 but they are already selling their private villas, so if interested check it out.
+After a COVID19-related delay and a great deal of speculation the ultra-luxe One&Only Kea Island Resort is expected to open in April 2024 but they are already selling their private villas, so if interested check it out.
 The complex will include a spa, restaurants, bars, and more.
 This sparsely populated island is evolving into an effortless chic destination with its own pace and vibrant attitude.
 Yachting aficionados are regulars on a year-round basis anchoring and spending the night on their way to the next Cycladic island.
 Serenity, privacy, and a healthy lifestyle are goals that can definitely be met in many parts of the island, although there might be crowded places too in the high season.

 Accommodation in Kea

 Aigis Suites.
-Roads are quite steep and bumpy on this island, yet this one will leads to a sea-viewing luxury retreat equipped with 9 distinctively designed suites and the perfect infinity-pool bar.
+Roads are quite steep and bumpy on this island, yet this one leads to a sea-viewing luxury retreat equipped with 9 distinctively designed suites and the perfect infinity-pool bar.
 This family-owned hillside boutique hotel, surrounded by nature and offering a fine example of Greek hospitality, clearly represents the luxury experience you are looking for on this island.
 Oriental-inspired treatments are offered at its spa, and farm-to-table Greek recipes are served around the pool area or in your suite.
 From private balconies to fireplaces, stone-clad walls, and a majestic sunset view, this resort is special.
-Enjoy great cocktails, music, and ambiance day to evening.
+Enjoy a stellar breakfast, great cocktails, music, and ambiance day to evening.
 The name ‘Aigis’ that freely translates as ‘under our auspices’, the logo, and certain works of art on the property, are created by one of Greece’s greatest contemporary visual artists, Alekos Fassianos.

 Porto Kea Suites.
 Near the port, this seaside 5-star hotel has a sleek classic feel that blends nicely with the nonchalant aspect of the island.
 A wide range of suites, a Mediterranean restaurant, a sea-view pool lounge, a spa with steam room and sauna, and access to the private beach bar-restaurant Ammos are definitely way beyond the average expectations.
 The large waterfront pool framed by manicured gardens is an elegant centerpiece in this property located just across the street from the beach.